 Objective 5.4B.
-To develop a pedestrian and bicycle transportation system that connects all major travel destinations to population concentrations.
+To develop a network of non-motorized pathways that connects pedestrians and bicyclistse transportation system that connects all to major travel destinations to and population concentrations.

 Policy 5.4B.1.
-Establish pedestrian and bicycle facilities around schools.
-In accordance with guidelines from the AASHTO and the FDOT, the County shall establish pedestrian and bicycle facilities around schools, with emphasis on areas not serviced by school buses.
+Establish pedestrian and bicycle facilities Provide non-motorized pathways around schools.
+In accordance with guidelines from the AASHTO and the FDOT guidelines, the County shall establish provide non-motorized pathways that connect surrounding neighborhoods to pedestrian and bicycle facilities around schools, with emphasis on areas not serviced by school buses.

 Policy 5.4B.2.
-Provide bicyclists and pedestrians access to retirement and handicapped residence centers.
-In accordance with AASHTO or FDOT guidelines, the County shall provide for bicycle access in areas encompassing retirement and handicapped residence centers, as well as public, commercial and service buildings.
-This should include bicycle parking at these locations.
+Provide pedestrians and bicyclists and pedestrians access to retirement and handicapped residentialce centers serving the public, the disabled, and the elderly.
+In accordance with AASHTO or and FDOT guidelines, the County shall provide for pedestrians and bicyclistse access to residential centers that serve the public, the disabled, and the elderly. in areas encompassing retirement and handicapped residence centers, as well as public, commercial and service buildings.
+This should includes bicycle parking at these locations.